Oppositional Defiant Disorder Therapy for Children, Teens & Adults in Tampa, St. Petersburg & Sarasota

 Treatment for Oppositional Defiant Disorder (ODD) usually combines parent-focused and child-focused therapy approaches.
 Common options include:

-Parent Coaching & Training – teaches parents strategies like positive reinforcement, clear routines, and effective discipline.
+Parent Training in Tampa, St. Petersburg & Sarasota – teaches parents strategies like positive reinforcement, clear routines, and effective discipline.

-Cognitive Behavioral Therapy (CBT) – helps children identify unhelpful thought patterns and build problem-solving and coping skills.
+Cognitive Behavioral Therapy for children and teens – helps children identify unhelpful thought patterns and build problem-solving and coping skills.

 Parent-Child Interaction Therapy (PCIT) – strengthens the parent–child relationship through structured sessions and live coaching.